Business Insight

 What it means for you

-• A regulator more ready to take enforcement action – The ability to pursue penalties or infringement notices for intermediate or lesser breaches will significantly change how the OAIC assesses what to investigate, what regulatory action to take.
+• A regulator more ready to take enforcement action – The ability to pursue penalties or compliance or infringement notices for intermediate or lesser breaches will significantly change how the OAIC assesses what to investigate, and what regulatory action to take.

-• Infringement notices shift the burden to entities – Infringement notices allow a resource-constrained OAIC to take more enforcement action, but also shift the decision to litigate from the OAIC to recipients – do your regulatory engagement strategies allow you to quickly and strategically decide whether to challenge an infringement notice or accept the regulator's position?
-Even if the value of an infringement notice is comparatively small, being subject to regulatory action can carry significant reputational risk and can disrupt business practices and operational processes.
+• Infringement and compliance notices shift the burden to entities – Infringement and compliance notices allow a resource-constrained OAIC to take more enforcement action, but also shift the decision to litigate from the OAIC to recipients – do your regulatory engagement strategies allow you to quickly and strategically decide whether to challenge an infringement or compliance notice or accept the regulator's position?
+Even if the value of a penalty is comparatively small, being subject to regulatory action can carry significant reputational risk and can disrupt business practices and operational processes.

 • Be ready with practices, procedures and systems – The right practices, procedures and systems (including monitoring and evaluation) can support compliance, provide an early warning system for likely areas of regulatory action, and provide the ability to engage productively with the regulator.